 Etsy’s return on equity of 88.1% reflects its high level of profitability which is one of the highest in the industry.
 Ziggma explains Etsy outperforms 96% of its peers in the Specialty Retail industry based on its selection of 30 key financial performance indicators.

-In a nutshell, Ziggma has scored Etsy highly in terms of growth (98), profitability (91), but low on valuation (16).
+In a nutshell, Ziggma has scored Etsy highly in terms of growth (98), and profitability (91), but low on valuation (16).

 What next for investors?

 In 2019, Etsy’s sales and adjusted EBITDA rose by 36% and 34% respectively.
-We can see its top-line growth accelerated amid the pandemic driven by the shift towards online shopping.
+We can see its top-line growth accelerated amid the pandemic driven by the shift toward online shopping.
 While sales were up 111% in 2020, adjusted EBITDA almost tripled year over year.